davidjb/gisp-data-api/README.md

 * Intro — outline, ask questions, introduction
 * Background — who I am, my experience
-* APIs:
+* APIs (Application Programming Interfaces):

   * Demo and walkthrough of [examples](#examples)
-  * General outline: what they are, how they work
+  * General outline: what they are and aren't, how they work

     * [REST (`Representational State Transfer`)](https://en.m.wikipedia.org/wiki/Representational_state_transfer) — software _style_ involving textual representation of
       _resources_ that allow reading/modification using a defined set of